JaviSoto/iOS10-Runtime-Headers/README.md

-iOS 8 Runtime Headers
+iOS 8.4 Runtime Headers
 ====================

-iOS 8 GM
+iOS 8.4 Runtime Headers

 ### How to export

-- Run the iOS version of https://github.com/nst/RuntimeBrowser/ on the simulator.
+- Run the iOS version of https://github.com/nst/RuntimeBrowser/ on the device.
-- Clone this repo.
-- Run `./export_headers.sh`